 Coach Responsibilities

-Know the EAP for each facility
+Know the Crisis Management plans for each facility

 Have access to emergency contacts